atroxaper/p6-LogP6/README.md

 Lets imagine we have an application which works with several types of databases.
 For example, Oracle and SQLite.
 We want to log of work with the databases.
-But we want that Oracle related logs stored in `oracle.log` and `database.log` files, but SQLite related log stored only in `database.log`.
+But we want store Oracle related logs in `oracle.log` and `database.log` files, but store SQLite related log only in `database.log`.
 In such case we need one simple logger for SQLite related logs and another one (with two grooves) for Oracle related logs.